-Each year, up to 150 students and alumni from Brown University apply for admission to medical school with the support of Health Careers Advising.
+Each year, between 130 and 150 students and recent alumni from Brown University apply for admission to medical school with the support of Health Careers Advising.
+In the 2021 and 2022 applicant cycles this number rose to upwards of 180 applicants.
+The number of applicants to MD schools nationally increased substantially - 18% - in the 2020-2021 applicant cycle.
 They enjoy excellent success in the process, earning admission at a rate significantly higher than the national average although every applicant cohort is different.
 Applicants to other health professions schools are also highly successful in the application process.
 Typically these include half a dozen applicants to dental schools and one or two applicants to veterinary medical schools per year.

 - Applicants from Brown admitted to medical school achieve higher MCAT scores and grades on average.

 - The most comprehensive data about the medical school application process nationally is available on the FACTS page of the Association of American Medical Colleges.

 - The tables below provide an overview of Brown University and national medical school admissions data.